scala/docs.scala-lang/_overviews/toolkit/munit-run-tests.md

 ```
 {% endtab %}
 {% tab 'sbt' %}
-In the sbt shell, to run all the tests of project `example`:
+In the sbt shell, the following command run all the tests of the project `example`:
 ```
 sbt:example> example/test
 # MyTests: